OneGraph/oneblog/README.md

+# Build a blog powered by GitHub issues

 This repo powers the OneGraph Product Updates blog at [onegraph.com/changelog](https://www.onegraph.com/changelog).

 All of the posts on the changelog are stored as [issues on this very repo](https://github.com/OneGraph/onegraph-changelog/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3Apublish+).

-When you visit the page at onegraph.com/changelog, a GraphQL query fetches the issues from GitHub via OneGraph's persisted queries and renders them as blog posts.
+When you visit the page at [onegraph.com/changelog](https://www.onegraph.com/changelog), a GraphQL query fetches the issues from GitHub via OneGraph's persisted queries and renders them as blog posts.

 The persisted queries are stored with authentication credentials for GitHub that allows them to make authenticated requests.
 Persisting the queries locks them down so that they can't be made to send arbitrary requests to GitHub.